Anurag-36/ElectricLoadForecasting/README.md

 - **Weather Data:** 6-hour interval resolution (interpolated to 5-minute frequency)

  🗂️ Data Sources
-- Publicly available datasets or utility-provided load/weather data
+- Publicly available datasets or utility-provided load/weather data (SLDC and Time and date websites)
-- Data range: 2020 to 2022 (Train: 2020–Mid 2022, Test: Mid 2022–End 2022)
+- Data range: 2020 to 2022
-- If You want to skip the dataset creation process while training you can download the dataset directly and strat from the training process
+- If You want to skip the dataset creation process while training you can download the dataset directly and start from the training process
 ---

 ⚙️ Workflow